old-games/Wolf3D/README.rst

 To compile Russian Wolfenstein-3D or Spear of Destiny game edit the files MAKEWL.BAT or MAKESOD.BAT and specify the proper destination path.
-The SignOn screen and pallette will be changed depends on target binary.
+The SignOn screen and pallette will be changed depending on target binary.
 Compilation options for both games are stored in WLFRVER.H or SODRVER.H respectively.

 This version has enhanced mouse control option where the player can disable Y axis movement.

-The patch of AreyeP also applied and could be switched by SODPATCH definition.
+The patch of AreyeP was also applied and could be switched by SODPATCH definition.

 To compile the original sources just comment the following